Restore HyWorks Controller

 Multi-node Setups:

-Restoring the backup of the multi-node setup will have all node entries in the cluster configuration and, thus, a restored but corrupted cluster.
+Restoring the backup of the multi-node setup will include all node entries in the cluster configuration, resulting in a restored but corrupted cluster.
 To avoid any such failures, restoration in multi-node setups should be avoided.

 Instead, the following recommendations can be used: